xonixx/xonixx.github.io/gc_less_java.md

 https://github.com/xonixx/gc_less - in this repository I did a series of experiments in GC-less (heap-less) Java using `sun.misc.Unsafe` and also the newest alternative `java.lang.foreign.MemorySegment`.

 GC-less (heap-less) means we allocate data structures in native memory directly (outside JVM heap).
 Such structures are not visible to GC.
-But this means that we are responsible for their (explicit) deallocations (i.e., manual memory management).
+But this means that we are responsible for their (explicit) de-allocations (i.e., manual memory management).

 ## Why